crashtestjustin/tic-tac-toe/readme.md

 disabling and enabling the gameboard before and after a game

-adding welcome messages
+adding welcome messages - need to add to screen somehow

 form validation on game setup

-reset button activation
+reset button activation - almost done: need to add game board disabling